 Really what “time and work” means is that couples who commit to meeting regularly (weekly or biweekly) and are open to the process (talking, reflecting, listening, trying new things) make progress.
 At the very base level, those couples are sending an indirect message to their spouse that they matter and that the relationship matters, which is powerful!

-Then, when they arrive to session and begin to work through a problem or pattern something starts to shift.
-Over time they hear one another more clearly, the express themselves more directly, feelings are understood, empathy and compassion increases, criticisms decrease, joint goals are established, and life at home gets better and better.
+Then, when they arrive at session and begin to work through a problem or pattern something starts to shift.
+Over time they hear one another more clearly, the express themselves more directly, feelings are understood, empathy and compassion increase, criticisms decrease, joint goals are established, and life at home gets better and better.

 It is a subtle process that brings a sense of relief, enjoyment, and happiness to couples who have felt disappointed, hurt, lost, and uncertain about their relationship.